Is this Fury, only set in a panzer? And on the Eastern rather Western Front? Well, yes and no. Mostly no.

 The IMDB blurb for the film sums up the basics very succinctly: ‘The five-man crew of a German Tiger tank is sent on a secret mission far behind the fiercely contested front line.
 Fueled by the Wehrmacht’s methamphetamine, their mission increasingly becomes a journey into the heart of darkness.’

 Overall this film seems to me to suffer from falling between stools, so to speak.
 Is it a straight ahead WWII action film?
 Well, mostly/kind of.
 Or is it perhaps aspiring to be a German version of Elem Klimov’s awesomely powerful Come And See?
 Partially, perhaps.
-And if do, much less successfully or powerfully.
+And if so, much less successfully or powerfully.

-It also quite literally shares a few elements with Come And See: the village massacre, by fire, and the innocent animal, glimpsed amidst war’s carnage (a deer here, and a strange bird in C&S).
+It also quite literally shares a few elements with Come And See: the village massacre by fire, and the innocent animal, glimpsed amidst war’s carnage (a deer here, and a strange bird in C&S).

 Ultimately this was, to me, a bit what I call lustlacquer… a bit flaccid and off the mark.
 But it certainly wasn’t utterly shite.
 Indeed, I kind of enjoyed it.